Operator precedence in programming refers to the rules that establish the order in which operations should be executed within an expression.

 Below is a table with the precedence of common operators in programming, from highest to lowest precedence:

-In the case of several operators with the same preference, in the event of a tie, they are executed from left to right.
+In case there are several operators with the same preference, in case of a tie, they are executed from left to right.
 For example:

 3 * 4 / 7 % 9